History of the Hindu–Arabic numeral system: Development in India

 During the Vedic period (1500–500 BC), motivated by geometric construction of the fire altars and astronomy, the use of a numerical system and of basic mathematical operations developed in northern India.
 Hindu cosmology required the mastery of very large numbers such as the kalpa (the lifetime of the universe) said to be 4,320,000,000 years and the "orbit of the heaven" said to be 18,712,069,200,000,000 yojanas.
 Numbers were expressed using a "named place-value notation", using names for the powers of 10, like dasa, shatha, sahasra, ayuta, niyuta, prayuta, arbuda, nyarbuda, samudra, madhya, anta, parardha etc., the last of these being the name for a trillion (10^{12}).
 For example, the number 26,432 was expressed as "2 ayuta, 6 sahasra, 4 shatha, 3 dasa, 2."
 In the Buddhist text Lalitavistara, the Buddha is said to have narrated a scheme of numbers up to 10^{53}.

 The first Brahmi numerals, ancestors of Hindu-Arabic numerals, used by Ashoka in his Edicts of Ashoka c.
 250 BC.

 The form of numerals in Ashoka's inscriptions in the Brahmi script (middle of the third century BC) involved separate signs for the numbers 1 to 9, 10 to 90, 100 and 1000.
 A multiple of 100 or 1000 was represented by a modification (or "enciphering") of the sign for the number using the sign for the multiplier number.
 Such enciphered numerals directly represented the named place-value numerals used verbally.
 They continued to be used in inscriptions until the end of the 9th century.

-In his seminal text of 499 CE, Aryabhata devised a novel positional number system, using Sanskrit consonants for small numbers and vowels for powers of 10.
+In his seminal text of 499 CE, Aryabhata devised the Āryabhaṭa numeration as a novel positional number system, using Sanskrit consonants for small numbers and vowels for powers of 10.
 Using the system, numbers up to a billion could be expressed using short phrases, e. g., khyu-ghṛ representing the number 4,320,000.
 The system did not catch on because it produced quite unpronounceable phrases, but it might have driven home the principle of positional number system (called dasa-gunottara, exponents of 10) to later mathematicians.
 A more elegant katapayadi scheme was devised in later centuries representing a place-value system including zero.